 Xd

-value obtained by either dividing the inferior representative value of a material or product property by a partial material factor or, when it is more critical, by multiplying the superior representative value by a partial material factor.
-In special circumstances, it is a value obtained by direct determination
+value obtained by either dividing the inferior representative value of a material or product property by a partial material factor or, when it is more critical, by multiplying the superior representative value by a partial material factor

+Note 1 to entry: In special circumstances, the value may be obtained by direct determination.

-Note 1 to entry: See the other Eurocodes for specific rules.
+Note 2 to entry: See the other Eurocodes for specific rules.

 Terms relating to geometrical property